 Surgical Case Library

-The majority of the blood supply of the gastrointestinal tract , is provided by the anterior branches of the a...
+<p style="text-align: justify;">The majority of the blood supply of the gastrointestinal tract , is provided b...

 Celiacomesenteric trunk thrombosis is an extremely rare vascular anomaly, with very few cases reported in the literature.